spencertipping/tau/doc/gamma.md

   + Bounded fractal-forgetful queue
   + Gated queue (use with `Θ?` to rate-limit)
   + Repeat register (emit most-recent value when pinged)

+## Lifecycle
+γ objects go through three stages:

+1. Configuration: created but not fully hooked up
+2. Runtime: hooked up and running
+3. Destruction: manages unhooking and λ/φ destruction

+Configuration is when `φ*<` and `φ*>` can be applied to boundary φs.
+No external changes can be made to a γ during runtime; once _δ_ φ is _ω_, it destroys its λs and disconnects/destroys its φs.

+Any of a γ's λs can _ω_ its _δ_ φ.
+If one does, then the containing Γ control will also observe a _ω_ and should react accordingly. **This does not necessarily mean all γs should be terminated.**

+For example, a linear data pipeline should terminate left-to-right: if `b` exits early within `a | b | c`, `a` can be pre-terminated but `c` must be allowed to run.
+Note that this is more precise than bash/UNIX process management, where `a` waits for `SIGPIPE` before exiting.

+Destruction policy is part of Γ polymorphism.

 ## Encoding